 The procedural rules applicable to obtaining the divorce; and

 A divorce is obtained by securing a divorce judgment through the Family Court.
 This judgment often incorporates an agreement (referred to as a Matrimonial Settlement Agreement) that is worked out between the parties, whether through negotiations between counsel, mediation, collaborative practice or a combination of the above.

 If the matter cannot be resolved the matter can be concluded by a decision from an arbitrator or Trial Judge.
 The divorce itself is commenced through the filing of a divorce Complaint alleging one of the causes of action for a divorce that is recognized in New Jersey.

 The New Jersey Legislature has passed statutes that provide many of the general principles for addressing the issues in a divorce.

 In addition to the statutes, the New Jersey Courts have made decisions that may apply to your case.
-As comprehensive as the law may be in this area, issues in divorce are very fact specific and often there is no simple answer.
+As comprehensive as the law may be in this area, issues in a divorce are very fact-specific and often there is no simple answer.

 We have assisted many clients and have been recognized by numerous organizations, including Martindale-Hubbell® and Avvo!